jananmg/jananmg/README.md

 **Product Leader | Building Products for Infrastructure**

 I lead product at the intersection of AI/ML and the built environment — helping telecom, utility, and civil engineering teams work faster through intelligent automation.
-Currently VP of Product at AirWorks, where we turn data into actionable insights for project feasibility and create survey-grade, perimt-ready maps using computer vision and machine learning on aerial imagery.
+Currently VP of Product at AirWorks, where we turn data into actionable insights for project feasibility and create survey-grade, perimt-ready maps using computer vision and machine learning on aerial imagery and LiDAR data.

 ---